vsariola/sointu/README.md

 On windows, replace `-o sointu-track` with `-o sointu-track.exe`.

-The uses the [gioui](https://gioui.org/) for the GUI and [oto](https://github.com/hajimehoshi/oto) for the audio, so the portability is currently limited by these.
-This version of the executable uses the bytecode interpreter written in Go.
+Sointu-track uses the [gioui](https://gioui.org/) for the GUI and [oto](https://github.com/hajimehoshi/oto) for the audio, so the portability is currently limited by these.

 > :warning: Unlike the x86/amd64 VM compiled by Sointu, the Go written VM
 > bytecode interpreter uses a software stack.
 Thus, unlike x87 FPU stack, it is